 Your goal for on-page SEO should always be to create high-quality, engaging content that is useful and relevant to the user.
-The internet is a very crowded place, with thousands upon thousands of results for a given search query.
+The internet is very crowded, with thousands upon thousands of results for a search query.
 Some of these results help answer the user’s question or solve their problem, but many more do not.
-As the search engine algorithms become more sophisticated, they increasingly favor in their search results websites that provide the most relevant content.
-Always create content designed to satisfy the user’s intent; think about what someone who is searching for a given keyword is attempting to learn, then make sure that the content on your website aligns with that intent.
+As search engine algorithms become more sophisticated, they increasingly favor websites in their search results that provide the most relevant content.
+Always create content designed to satisfy the user’s intent; think about what someone searching for a given keyword is attempting to learn, then make sure that the content on your website aligns with that intent.
 This has the added benefit of providing a positive user experience, increasing the likelihood that the user will take further action on your website, such as signing up for your e-newsletter or completing a contact form.

 Another important component of your SEO strategy is off-page optimization.
 This refers to efforts taking place outside of your website.
 Specifically, this means acquiring links to your site from other websites.
 Links act as votes of authority for the content on your site.
 They send a powerful signal to search engines that your website is a trusted resource, which helps improve your site’s SEO rankings.
 But not all links are created equal or carry the same weight with search engines; you want to focus on attracting quality links from other trusted, authoritative websites.
-These could include links from news organizations, industry and trade groups, prominent blogs and online directories.
-Links to your website from social media platforms are also a useful component of off-page optimization.
+These could include links from news organizations, industry and trade groups, prominent blogs, and online directories.
+Links to your website from social media platforms are also useful for off-page optimization.
 Working with an experienced marketing agency is the best way to properly tackle off-page SEO efforts.
-Too often companies try to game the system by acquiring low-quality links.
-Not only is this ‘black hat’ SEO strategy counterproductive to your goal of ranking highly on search engine results pages, but it can also even get your company blacklisted entirely from Google and other search engines.
+Too often, companies try to game the system by acquiring low-quality links.
+This black hat SEO strategy is counterproductive to your goal of ranking highly on search engine results pages.
+It can even get your company blacklisted entirely from Google’s index and other search engines.

-Make sure that your website is secure and protected against hacking and malware attempts.
-Hosting your site on a secure server, and possibly adding a secure socket layer (SSL) certificate are great ways to improve your website security.
+Ensure your website is secure and protected against hacking and malware attempts.
+Hosting your site on a secure server and possibly adding a secure socket layer (SSL) certificate are great ways to improve your website security.

-Your website should be built to load quickly and should include responsive design so that information displays properly on all devices.
-These might not seem like important ranking factors, but they do have an effect on how highly your website will rank on search engines.
+Your website should be built to load quickly and include a responsive design so that information displays properly on all devices.
+These might not seem like important ranking factors, but they affect how highly your website will rank on search engines.

 Your customers are online, proactively searching for solutions to their problems.
 They want to buy your products and services.
-So it is vital that your company’s website appear in the search results.
+90% of consumers have used the internet to search for a business within the last year, so your company’s website must appear in the search results.
 If it doesn’t, you risk losing that customer to one of your competitors.
-Spending time thinking about who your ideal customers are, and what they are likely searching for, isn’t just a good idea, it’s a necessity in today’s world.
+Spending time thinking about who your ideal customers are and what they are likely searching for isn’t just a good idea, it’s a necessity in today’s world.

 Organic search traffic converts better than any other form of website traffic.
 While it is true that organic search traffic includes users at all stages of the sales decision-making funnel, a high percentage of these users are ready to make a buying decision.
-Don’t risk missing out on these high-value prospects because you don’t have a search engine optimization program in place.
+Don’t risk missing out on these high-value prospects because you don’t have a search engine optimization program.

 Then, once you attract these users to your website by creating quality content, building links, and optimizing for technical SEO, you now have the opportunity to demonstrate your industry knowledge and expertise, build customer rapport, and generate leads and sales.
-Make sure that every page of your website not only has content that addresses the user’s needs, but also includes a clear call-to-action to entice them to take the next step with your organization.
+Make sure that every page of your website has content that addresses the user’s needs and includes a clear call to action to entice them to take the next step with your organization.

 Analysis & Optimization

 Any successful SEO plan needs to track and analyze performance.
-This will help highlight content areas that need improvement, correlate increases in rankings with increases in revenue, and uncover new keyword opportunities for your website to rank for.
+This will help highlight content areas that need improvement, correlate rankings with revenue increases, and uncover new keyword opportunities for your website to rank for.

 SEO, executed properly, is one of the most effective digital marketing tactics that you can employ to grow your business.
-This is why Timmermann Group works tirelessly to stay abreast of the latest trends and best practices to help our clients succeed and grow.
-Improper search engine optimization efforts can hurt your business, so it is important to work with an agency partner that is an expert in the field of SEO.
+Timmermann Group works tirelessly to stay abreast of the latest trends and best practices to help our clients succeed and grow.
+Improper search engine optimization efforts can hurt your business, so it is important to work with an agency partner who is an SEO expert.